The strong coupling constant: State of the art and the decade ahead: alphasmZ from DIS and parton densities

-We used the 5 data points of EG1dvcs for which $Q^2 > 2.32$~GeV$^2$.
-The statistical uncertainty is negligible for this analysis.
-We separated the point-to-point correlated uncertainty from the point-to-point uncorrelated one using the {\it unbiased estimate} prescription~\cite{Schmelling:1994pz,Zyla:2020zbs}, and approximately separated the uncertainties on the low-$x$ extrapolation into $Q^2$-dependent and independent parts.
-Thus, a large fraction of the uncertainties is suppressed in the extraction of $\alphas$.
-The dominant errors are the point-to-point uncorrelated (4.4\%) and correlated (3.3\%) uncertainties.
-The others are negligible (power corrections: $<$0.1$\%$; Eq.~(\ref{eq:genBj}) truncation: 1.3\%; truncation of the $\beta$-series needed to evolve $\alphas$ to $m_\mathrm{Z}$: 0.1\%).
-In all we obtained $\alphasmZ=0.1123\pm0.0061$~\cite{Deur:2014vea} at N$^3$LO with an N$^4$LO correction estimate, see Eq.~(\ref{eq:genBj}).

-Two developments can improve this analysis.
-The first is experiment EG12 using CLAS12 with the JLab 11~GeV beam and scheduled for June 2022.
+This analysis can be repeated with better precision in the future thanks to two developments.
+The first is experiment EG12 using CLAS12 with the JLab 11-GeV beam and scheduled for June 2022.
 The expected precision is similar to EG1dvcs, but with a $Q^2$ reach of up to 6~GeV and better low-$x$ coverage.
-The second is the EIC~\cite{Accardi:2012qut}, which we will now summarily investigate.
+The second is the EIC~\cite{Accardi:2012qut}, which will now be summarily described.